nereusx/xsg-fonts/README.md

 # xsg-fonts

-Target: Clear and easy to read fonts.
+Target: Clear and easy to read bitmap unicode fonts.
 No art, just clear as possible.

 ## Charsets:

 * Latin1
 * Latin2
 * Greek
-* Cyrilic (I hope)
+* Cyrilic (I hope, fix and send)
 * Drawing box
 * Several more characters mostly for icons and polybar